AlphaXender/Replica-onebanc.ai/README.md

 # Replica-onebanc.ai
-A replica for the onebanc website!
+A replica for the onebanc website Homepage!